 These a just a few of the many variables that affect a dog’s learning.

-We do provide some guarantees but not on when what or how long it takes for your dog to learn.
+We do provide some guarantees but not on when, what, how much, or how long it takes for your dog to learn.
 On average most parents leave their dogs with us for three weeks for Boarding and Training but this fluctuates greatly.
 This article explains the science of dog training, the learning curve, and the family participation requirement more thoroughly.

 Dogs and parents can learn a ton in one week but the longer your dog stays in dog training and boarding the more you will both learn and the stronger your dog’s appropriate behaviors become.
-The more time, the more conditioning and iterations we practice, the more ingrained behaviors become.
-For perspective, service dogs take months or years to train including their public access and puppy training components to get to a service dog level of fluency and proofing.
+The more time, the more conditioning and iterations we practice, and the more ingrained behaviors become.
+For perspective, service dogs take months or years to train including their public access, puppy training, basic and advanced obedience training, and task training components to get to a service dog level of fluency and proofing.

 There are a myriad of questions that are gathered before your dog’s board and train service.
-Some questions will be gathered before your dog’s training and others will be gathered during their boarding and training classes through Russell’s direct experience and observation.
+Some questions will be gathered before your dog’s training and others will be gathered during a dog’s boarding and training classes through Russell’s direct experience and observation.

 Most of the time what a parent describes as (dog aggression, dog playing, dog happiness, dog sadness, dog depression, or my dog doesn’t have any obedience, my dog is stupid or stubborn, my dog is potty trained, my dog doesn’t like toys, my dog can’t be trained, my dog is well trained and knows how to sit, down, stay, etc.) are all not accurate when Russell begins working with the dog directly.